Ali Mills (character): Commentary

-36 years after the original film, Shue returned to the franchise during the final two episodes of Cobra Kai, Season 3 (although characters referred to her in Seasons 1 and 2).
+Thirty-six years after the original film, Shue returned to the franchise during the final two episodes of the third season of Cobra Kai (although characters referred to her in Seasons 1 and 2).
 In 2019, Shue stated that "in Karate Kid 2, my character was kind of pushed aside in a way that didn’t feel so great.
 So it’s funny how the idea of Ali coming back [started]...at first, I thought, ‘Well, her character really left the world of The Karate Kid in a way that wasn’t so great...would people care about her coming back?’”
-She ultimately joined Cobra Kai due to the encouragement from director, Dan Trachtenberg.
+She ultimately joined Cobra Kai due to the encouragement from director Dan Trachtenberg.
 She also decided to return because the writers planned to contest Daniel's version of the breakup in The Karate Kid II.
-Heald, Hurwitz, and Schlossberg stated that they "didn't like [Daniel's reason].
+Josh Heald, Jon Hurwitz and Hayden Schlossberg stated that they "didn't like [Daniel's reason].
 Elisabeth didn't like that reason.
 So we tried to think of a way to make a way that didn't make Daniel out to be a liar but also gave Ali her own side of the story".
 Hurwitz also added that "hearing what happened at the start of that movie was such a bummer for us ... so we knew when we brought her on the show we would find a way to explain and get her side of the story".
-In addition, in chapter three of his 2022 memoir onWaxing On: The Karate Kid and Me, Ralph Macchio explores both Daniel's version of the breakup and his own personal lack of awareness at the time of the impact it had on Shue.
+In addition, in chapter three of his 2022 memoir on Waxing On: The Karate Kid and Me, Ralph Macchio explores both Daniel's version of the breakup and his own personal lack of awareness at the time of the impact it had on Shue.
 He adds in an interview given after the release of the memoir that he "never looked at it from the perspective of Ali’s character or from the perspective of Elisabeth as an actor...as an older person, there was a recognition of missteps, of things I should have done differently."
 He also acknowledged that at that time, "women in movies were often thought to be disposable...I see that now.
 Then?
 I didn’t see it.
 It was a case of youth being wasted on the young.
 I was swept up in everything that was happening in my life."